dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 <img src="figures/system-overview-3.png"  alt="system overview">
 </p>

-Acutally, we should call it a space instead of a map.
-It is similar as a metric space in the sense that a distance function is defined.
-However the symmetry condition is obviously not met and we cannot prove triangle law.

-The time-based map is a conceptual kernel and can be implemented with many ways: MDS, machine learning model such as rbf-svm or Deep NN.
-As long as the model's input is the event(vertex) and can output a metric is supported
+The multi-dimensional delivery graph is a conceptual kernel and can be implemented with many ways: MDS, machine learning model such as rbf-svm or Deep NN.
+As long as the model's input is the arc and can output a estimated time is supported

 ### 3.1 Application
 Based on the time map, we can measure and estimate the time difference or time similarity between two places (events).
 Some applications can be: